How to keep a house clean when you are too busy. An hour a day home cleaning tips that you will love!

 Day 3 – Weekly Cleaning List for the Family Room

-The trick to keeping this room clean is to have baskets and bins to catch items that your family uses most frequently in this space.
 A few ideas are a basket for blankets, a basket for throw pillows, a bin for toys, a cabinet for games.
-This is one of those spaces were organizing really does help keep the room looking tidy.
+This is one of those spaces where organizing really does help keep the room looking tidy.

 - Shake any throw blankets from the couch give things a quick smell and wash if necessary.